 the puppies using our Winterberry Farms business skills.
 We

-are not a puppy farm (and no longer call ourselves Winterberry
+were not a puppy farm (and no longer called ourselves Winterberry

-Farms) as we believe that we are producing individuals (pets)
+Farms) as we believed that we were producing individuals (pets)

 that will form life-long relationships with their owners.

 the University of Georgia, Jim studied bioluminescence (organisms that glow

 in the dark).
 He traveled to the far east and went on two scientific

 cruses to study luminescent organisms of the deep seas.